EllieChen-Git/codewars/javascript_methods_collection.md

+Primitives
+These six types are considered to be primitives.
+A primitive is not an object and has no methods of its own.
+All primitives are immutable.
+- Boolean — true or false
+- Null — no value
+- Undefined — a declared variable but hasn’t been given a value
+- Number — integers, floats, etc
+- String — an array of characters i.e words
+- Symbol — a unique value that's not equal to any other value

 __.filter (array)__: creates a new array with all elements that pass the test implemented by the provided function.
     array.filter(Boolean) => filter all the "true" elements https://devdocs.io/javascript/global_objects/array/filter